bhumphrey0x20/Behavior-Cloning/writeup.md

 ![jpg](images/track2.jpg)

+Preprocessed data was shuffled and 20% of the data was split apart and used for validation testomg, while the remaining 80% was used for training (line 302).

 #### Data Augmentation

 Ideas for data augmentation are described ![here](https://chatbotslife.com/using-augmentation-to-mimic-human-driving-496b569760a9).
 These include fliping image, brightening/darkening (here on out called brightening) image, shifting or translating the image left or right or a combination of flipping and brightening.
 These processes were performed inside the generator function `generate_batch()` (lines 162-226).
 Flipping used `numpy.fliplr()` and changed the sign of the angle. `brighten_image()` (lines 62-73) converted image to HSV and multiplied the v-channel by a random number and converting image back to BGR color space. `image_shift()` translated the image randomly left or right and multiplied the angle by a random `shift_factor`.

 Additional, augmentation was performed in the function `generate_data()` (lines 133-158) and included converting image to YUV space cropped image by 50 rows from the top and 20 rows from the bottom; and resizing the image to 64x64.

-#### Generator Function
+#### Generator Functions

-To add test and training data to the model and reduce memory usage two generator function were used.
-The first, `generate_data()`
+To add training and testing data to the model and reduce memory usage two generator function were used.
+The first, `generate_data()` (line 133-158), randomly chooses an angle and image from the angle and camera lists.
+Camera image (left, right, or center) was determined by the camera image flag (discussed above).
+The image was converted to YUV color space, cropped, and resized to 64x64.

-The data was shuffled and 20% of the data was split apart and used for validation, while the remaining 80% was used for training.
+The second generator function `generate_batch()` (line 162-266) was used to create batches use for model training.
+The function take images generated from `generate_data()` and randomly choses a data augmentation step( flipping, brightening, flipping and brightening, or shifting).

+A `generate_data()` and `generate_batch()` function were created for both training data and testing data.

 #### 2. Model Fitting